seamless-cicd/seamless-cicd.github.io/docs/case-study.md

 ### 2.3 Automated Deployments Improve Speed and Reliability

-When a deployment process evolves from manual execution of scripts to an automated series of interconnected steps, it becomes known as a deployment pipeline.
+When a deployment process evolves from manual execution of scripts to an automated series of interconnected steps, it becomes known as a **deployment pipeline**.
 CI/CD (continuous integration and continuous delivery) is a methodology that embraces such automation.
 CI/CD pipelines provide superior guarantees that the deployment steps will be executed in a consistent and repeatable way, resulting in faster and more reliable deployments.

 Automated deployments treat version control systems as more than just code storage solutions.
 Version control systems plug directly into deployment pipelines.
 Since version control systems are notified when developers make a commit, they can automatically trigger whatever automated system is responsible for deploying the code, which will carry out the deployment process.
 This eliminates delay between deployment requests and pipeline initiation.
 This is in stark contrast to manual deployments, where such delays are common.

 ![Manual vs automatic deployment](/img/case-study/manual-vs-automatic-deployment.svg)

-Choosing to fully automate deployments all the way through production can drastically shorten the time between release cycles, improving the rate at which QA and customers can provide feedback.
+Choosing to *fully* automate deployments all the way through production can drastically shorten the time between release cycles, improving the rate at which QA and customers can provide feedback.
 For example, once TrueCar switched from a waterfall-style approach to a fully automated pipeline, they transitioned from a “burdensome weekly release cycle to deploying code up to 100 times per week”.

 Automated deployments provide greater reliability by significantly reducing the possibility of human error.
 An automated pipeline is less prone to mistakes as it executes commands automatically, eliminating the need for human intervention.Quality checks, such as linting and testing, are integrated directly into the pipelines to ensure they are consistently performed with every deployment.
 Automated testing plays a crucial role in identifying bugs early on, allowing for incremental fixes to be made and preventing issues from accumulating.